davidbeesley/rust-docs-mcp-server/README.md

 input/output (stdio).
 It exposes the following:

 - **Tool: `query_rust_docs`**
-  - **Description:** Query documentation for the specific Rust crate the server was started for, using semantic search and LLM summarization.
+  - **Description:** Query documentation for any available Rust crate using semantic search and LLM summarization.
+The first time you query a crate, it will be automatically loaded and cached.
   - **Input Schema:**
     ```json
     {